Setting up and maintaining a Register of Registrable Controllers (RORC)

 Q Who can lodge RORC information on behalf of business entities?

-A: Only authorised position holders of companies, foreign companies, and LLPs (e.g. company directors and secretaries, partners and managers of LLPs), as well as appointed Corporate Service Providers, Group secretaries and Group of Companies, can lodge RORC information via Bizfile.
+A: Only authorised position holders of companies, foreign companies, and LLPs (e.g. company directors and secretaries, partners and managers of LLPs), as well as registered Corporate Service Providers, Group secretaries and Group of Companies, can lodge RORC information via Bizfile.

 Q Is there a need to attach supporting documents when we lodge the RORC information with ACRA?